Data Sources & Verification Process

 • Initial confidence for new records: 92%+ prior to exception review

 Metrics reflect internal audits conducted under SICCODE.com’s verification and QA cycle.
-For benchmarking comparisons, see Data Accuracy Benchmarks: SICCODE vs Generic Providers.
+For comparison context, see Data Accuracy Benchmarks: SICCODE vs Generic Providers.

 Audit-Ready Evidence Outputs

-• Record-level lineage attributes (source category, timestamps, update context)
+• Record-level lineage attributes such as source category, timestamps, and update context

 • Change logs or change files for comparability across releases